ericchen321/smrt/papers_suggested.md

 ## Suggested Papers (Jan 2023 - )

+**If you have papers in mind, please post it on Slack first.** The reading group Tzar will compile them and post them here.

 #### We are More than Our Joints: Predicting how 3D Bodies Move
 * **Lead:** Niloofar Khoshsiyar
 * **Authors:** Zhang, Yan and Black, Michael J and Tang, Siyu